ryanaltvater/generator-liquid/README.md

   - Under **For each article in a feed**, change **Full text** to **Summary**
 7. Under **Settings**, click **Permalinks**
   - Under **Common Settings**, change **Day and name** to **Post name**
+8. Run `gulp` from the root directory
-8. Develop all the things
+9. Develop all the things
+  - *(Use http://localhost:3000, or BrowserSync, to work on the front-end, and use http://192.168.33.10 to access WordPress directly and bypass BrowserSync's "auto-refresh" feature.)*

 <img src="https://31.media.tumblr.com/tumblr_m5cyekI7BM1rwcc6bo1_400.gif" width="200" height="200">